ruthmd/cohort-analysis/README.md

-# A cohort analyis of taxi user retention
+# A cohort analyis of taxi users

 ### spark code for data ingestion and basic analysis in Spark SQL
 `averages_of_aggregated_counts.ipynb`